you-fail-me/pb2ts/README.md

 pb2ts --out-path ../../generated-proto/grpc-server --proto-path ./src/proto
 ```

-where `proto-path` is path to .proto files, relative to cwd, `out-path` - output directory (is created if not exists, overwritten if exists).
+where `proto-path` is path to .proto files, `out-path` - output directory (is created if not exists, overwritten if exists).

 ### Parameters